-6 Francesco's Triumphal Entrance into Florence as Grand Duke of Tuscany.
+Francesco's Triumphal Entrance into Florence as Grand Duke of Tuscany.
 The fresco is a celebration of the rise of Francesco I to the Tuscan throne in 1574.
 In the background, we can admire the Florentine city walls and Giotto's belltower.

-7 The Building of the Palazzo Pitti Courtyard, completed in 1577
+7 The Building of the Palazzo Pitti Courtyard, completed in 1577.

 Francesco I, on the Throne, Witnesses Dedicated Procession to Bacchus.
-Francesco I witnesses a carnivalesque party (the convent of San Marco and its belltower are in the background)-a joyous commemoration of a
+Francesco witnesses a carnivalesque party (the convent of San Marco and its belltower are in the background)-a joyous commemoration of a popular festivity connected to the ottobrate (October particularly celebrations).

-9 Bernardo Buontalenti Shows Francesco I the blueprint of a Fortress (possibly Livorno) in the Mediterranean chessboard.
+9 Bernardo Buontalenti Shows Francesco I the blueprint of a Fortress (possibly Livorno) in appreciated by Cardinal Carlo.